contest rules

 REMEMBER: ONLY ONE TEAM MEMBER SUBMITS YOUR VIDEO.

-ALL TEAM MEMBERS (INCLUDING THE ONE WHO SUBMITTED THE VIDEO) MUST COMPLETE THE CONTEST PERMISSION FORM (SPANISH).
+ALL TEAM MEMBERS (INCLUDING THE ONE WHO SUBMITTED THE VIDEO) MUST COMPLETE THE CONTEST PERMISSION FORM.

 Eligible entrants must submit their entry in accordance with these official rules.
 No other method of submission will be accepted.